PatJDooley/ResizeConvertPhotos/README.md

 2. It converts file types in bulk.

 I have a lot of files on my harddrive.
-They take up 700GB even thoughn they are almost all JPG files.
+They take up 700GB even though they are almost all JPG files.
 I discovered that the WebP format is much more space efficient and I could reduce my repository of photos to around 250GB just by converting them to webP.
 But how to do it?
 I found the ImageMagick library that can read image files in a variety of formats, resize them if wanted, and save them in a different format.
 Specifically, it could read JPG files and write WebP files.
 I chose to support formats